 42

-Oral and poetic folklore.
+Oral-poetic folklore.
 Conversation.
-What a delight these stories are.
+What a delight these fairy tales are.

 My favorite fairy tale characters.